ChabbyTMD/SaVor/docs/user_provided_bams.md

 # User-Provided BAM Files

-The workflow now supports using your own BAM files instead of generating them from FASTQ files.
+SaVor supports using your own BAM files instead of generating them from FASTQ files.
 To use this feature:

 1. Add two new columns to your sample sheet (`samples.csv`):
    - `bamPath`: Full path to your BAM file